Skip to content

 • Enrich logs with Kubernetes Metadata.

-• Centralize your logs in third party storage services like Elasticsearch, InfluxDB, HTTP, etc.
+• Centralize your logs in third party storage services like Elasticsearch, InfluxDB, HTTP, and so on.

 Concepts

-Before getting started it is important to understand how Fluent Bit will be deployed.
-Kubernetes manages a cluster of nodes, so our log agent tool will need to run on every node to collect logs from every POD, hence Fluent Bit is deployed as a DaemonSet (a POD that runs on every node of the cluster).
+Before getting started it's important to understand how Fluent Bit will be deployed.
+Kubernetes manages a cluster of nodes.
+The Fluent Bit log agent tool needs to run on every node to collect logs from every pod.
+Fluent Bit is deployed as a DaemonSet, which is a pod that runs on every node of the cluster.

-To obtain this information, a built-in filter plugin called kubernetes talks to the Kubernetes API Server to retrieve relevant information such as the pod_id, labels and annotations, other fields such as pod_name, container_id and container_name are retrieved locally from the log file names.
-All of this is handled automatically, no intervention is required from a configuration aspect.
+The Kubernetes filter plugin talks to the Kubernetes API Server to retrieve relevant information such as the pod_id, labels, and annotations.
+Other fields, such as pod_name, container_id, and container_name, are retrieved locally from the log file names.
+All of this is handled automatically, and no intervention is required from a configuration aspect.

 Installation